 Tuck completed menu plans in a file folder or page protector in your household notebook.
 Next time fryers are 99 cents a pound at the market, pull out the plan you made this week.
 Done!

-Group Plans by Season
+Group Menu Plans by Season

 Over time, weekly menu plans will setting into two major groups: menus for warm weather, and fall/winter menus.
 Try to assemble six to eight plans for each menu "season"; most families do well with that much variety--and no more.

 For instance, a great special on ground beef signals grilled hamburgers and burrito bar during warm-weather months; spaghetti or cabbage rolls during the cold season.
 Include both variations in your menu stash for re-use next time you spot ground beef at a bargain price--whatever the weather!

 Make the Move to Monthly Menu Plans